playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-dynamic-html/index.md

 <!-- ::end:tabs -->

-Without using some kind of `key` prop, your list will be destroyed and recreated every time you run `addWord`.
+Without using some kind of `key` prop (or, when you use `track "identity"` in Angular), your list will be destroyed and recreated every time you run `addWord`.

 This can be demonstrated by typing some text into the `input` and pressing the `"Remove first word"` button.
 When you do so, the typed text behaves in a strange way.